 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XI I. NOISE: Would the project result in: a.
 Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
 (Source: 1) b.
 Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? c.
 A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? d.
-A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? $\boxtimes$ e.
+A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes e.
 For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
+(Sources: 1, 4) Discussion: Because of this projects proximity reet in the

-(Sources: 1, 4) $\boxtimes$ Discussion: Because of this projects proximity City's Circulation Element, the City Noise Element in the indoor area maintains a noise level not to excite the indoor area maintains a noise level not to excite the indoor area maintains a noise level not to excite the proposed design of the project.
-The Study is 65 db requirement and with conventional const 25 db, therefore the interior noise level will be Building Codes have limitations on the times of the conclusions within this study, noise impact than significant. ment requires to exceed 45 CNEI Dubbink Associates that the cruction technic reduced to mean of the day that compared to the day thad the day that compared to the day that compared to the day that hat the project be de L, and that outdoor ciates that analyzed he outdoor patio are ques the interior noi et the Noise Element construction equipment esigned in a mar living areas not the City Noise I as as proposed v se will be reduce at standard.
-The ent can operate. nner where exceed 65 Element with vill meet the ed by 20 to City's Based on ΧI II.
-POPULATION AND HOUSING: Would t he project: a.
-Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
+Discussion: Because of this projects proximity to Creston Road which is classified as a arterial street in the City's Circulation Element, the City Noise Element requires that the project be designed in a manner where the indoor area maintains a noise level not to exceed 45 CNEL, and that outdoor living areas not exceed 65 CNEL.
+A Noise Study was prepared by David Dubbink Associates that analyzed the City Noise Element with the proposed design of the project.
+The Study indicates that the outdoor patio areas as proposed will meet the 65 db requirement and with conventional construction techniques the interior noise will be reduced by 20 to 25 db, therefore the interior noise level will be reduced to meet the Noise Element standard.
+The City's Building Codes have limitations on the times of the day that construction equipment can operate.
+Based on the conclusions within this study, noise impacts on the residents who will reside in this project will be less than significant.

+XIII.
+POPULATION AND HOUSING: Would the project: a.
+Induce substantial population growth in an area, either directly (for example, by area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
 (Source: 1)